SBNSoftware/SBNSoftware.github.io/sbn_online_wiki/MigrateConfigs.md

 ---
 layout: page
-title: Instructions for migrating configurations in artdaq_database.
+title: If you need to change one or more parameters in fhicl files for multiple sbndaq configurations, you may follow the procedure as described below.
 hero_height: is-small
 ---

-If you need to change one or more parameters in fhicl files for multiple sbndaq configurations, you may follow the procedure as described below.

 * Check out the latest sbndaq project code into your [MRB](https://sbnsoftware.github.io/sbn_online_wiki/Installation) area, run a build, followed by the ```mrb -i; mrbslp``` command that installs configuration migration tools into the ```$SBNDAQ_DIR/configDB_tools``` directory.